Skip to main content

 5. Downloading 1GB of data = 17g of CO2e

 Over the course of a two-year contract, our average customer will produce 56.9kg of CO2e, which is 2.37kg CO2e per month.
-Taking that away from the monthly Ecologi CO2e offset amount of 25kg leaves a climate positive surplus of 22.63kg of CO2e per user a month.
+Taking that away from the monthly Ecologi CO2e reduction amount of 10kg, leaves a climate positive surplus of 7.63kg of CO2e per user a month.

 The total lifecycle CO2e emissions from a Fairphone 4 is 50kg, with 35kg (75%) emitted during the production period.
 The unfortunate mobile industry trend is that phones are very quickly replaced and not recycled, at an average of 2.7 years of use for mobile phones.
 However, data shows Fairphone users are averaging an expected 5.5 years of use, which alone has saved a collective 561 tonnes of CO2e (up to 2021).
 Individually, this will reduce your phone’s annual carbon footprint by 31% - a great change with a small action.